TrevorNgu/QDED-Linux/README.md

 2. Compile with gcc *.c -lm
 3. Run executable

 IMPORTANT: Read the note in features.c.
 This code assumes that all images input will share the same dimension sizes.
+I did too many changes that it caused a weird error to occur.